rebornreddio/netrum-dev-hunting/README.md

 # 🧠 Netrum Dev-Hunting Program

-Welcome to the **Netrum AI Dev-Hunting Program** – a community-driven registry for TypeScript developers contributing to the Netrum ecosystem.
+Welcome to the **Netrum AI Dev-Hunting Program** – a commuinity-driven registry for TypeScript developers contributing to the Netrum ecosystem.
 Follow the steps below to register yourself as a developer and get your PR merged into the official registryi.

 ---